Noaaan/MythicMetals/PATCHNOTES.md

 ## Fixes

 - Fixed Alloy Forgery recipes.
-You should be able to use Mythic Metals on servers now (#230)
+You should be able to use Mythic Metals on servers now (#230, 1.20.4 only)
-- Fixed missing translation keys from Smithing Templates (#227, thanks Rogenar!)
+- Fixed missing translation keys from Smithing Templates (#227, thanks Rogenar!
+1.20.4 only)
   - Templates that are obtained exclusively from crafting are now named "Crafted Smithing Templates"
 - Fix a Mixin related issue with Aether Redux (#229)
-- Fixed broken advancements
+- Fixed broken advancements (1.20.4 only)
 - Renamed "Midas Block of Gold" to "Block of Midas Gold"
+- Renamed "Star Block of Platinum" to "Block of Star Platinum"

 # 0.19.4